 Many parents prioritize their children over all else.
 Though this is generally a good thing, it can make child custody and visitation negotiations particularly emotional and challenging.
 Few parents want to sacrifice the precious time they get to spend with their children.
+An experienced Newport Beach child custody lawyer is an essential resource if you are preparing for any type of custody dispute.

 Whether you are facing a divorce or need to get an official custody agreement from the courts, it is essential to understand the basics of child custody negotiations before you begin the process.
 This can help you to better prepare for what will happen and give you the opportunity to make informed decisions about your children and their future.